MileHacker Logo

 Nara's public transportation mainly consists of buses, with trains serving more for inter-city travel but also having local stops.
 Nara Kotsu Bus operates the main bus network within Nara city.

 These buses connect both JR Nara Station and Kintetsu Nara Station to major attractions.
 Sites like Todai-ji, Kasuga Taisha, and Nara Park are easily reachable by bus.
 JR and Kintetsu lines serve as inter-city transport.
-They further have stations within Nara city that you can employ for local travel if your routes align.
+They also have stations within Nara city that you can utilize for local travel if your routes align.

 Features